Wedding Photography: How to Stay Calm Under Pressure

 Take Care of Yourself

 Weddings are really long, full-on days, sometimes as long as 14 hours.
-You’re only human, and nobody needs the of the wedding photographer fainting from exhaustion or dehydration!
+You’re only human, and nobody needs the drama of the wedding photographer fainting from exhaustion or dehydration!

 A person holds a bottle of waterA person holds a bottle of waterA person holds a bottle of water